eworm-de/routeros-scripts/doc/ipv6-update.md

     /ipv6/firewall/address-list/add address=2003:cf:2f0f:de00::/56 comment=ipv6-pool-isp list=extern;

 As this entry is mandatory it is created automatically if it does not exist, with the comment also set for list.
+It is dynamic then, so remove it before creating a static one with the command above.

 Address list entries for specific interfaces can be updated as well.
 The interface needs to get its address from pool `isp` and the address list entry